lfcavia/vending-cli-app/README.md

 This Ruby-based application simulates a vending machine interface where users can view a menu of products, add them to their cart, and see the total price with applied discounts at checkout.

 * Developed in Ruby version 3.1.2p20
-* TDD with Rspec and Open3 Ruby gems
+* TDD with Rspec Ruby gem
 * Designed to be run in command line

 ## Motivation